roddhjav/apparmor.d/docs/full-system-policy.md

     Full system policy is still under early development:

-    - Do not run it outside a development VM!
+    - Do not run this outside of a development VM!
-    - This is an **advanced** feature, you should understand what you are doing
+    - This is an **advanced** feature, you should understand what you are doing before use.

     **You have been warned!!!**